Get Started Today Phone Icon 262-527-4411

 Child placement

 Determine where the child will stay and when.
 Most parents make a four-week timetable filled with where the child sleeps each night.
 It can also indicate when a child spends the day with one parent but sleeps at the other parent’s home.
+If your partner does not follow the child placement plan, there are steps to enforce the child placement plan.

 Temporary changes in schedules